-Risks associated with the Ford Estate Dam Fish Passage study include the potential obstruction of the passage due to sedimentation and debris, destruction of the passage due to ice floes, operation and maintenance limitations, risk of invasive species traversing the passage, and the transmission of fish diseases upstream.
+Risks associated with the White Rapids and Chalk Hill Dams Fish Passage study include passage failure due to sedimentation, destruction of the passages do to ice flows, operation and maintenance limitations, the possibility of invasive species being passed through the passages, and the transmission of fish diseases upstream.

-The risks associated with passage failure, damage or destruction as a result of sedimentation or ice floes are very real, but these risks can be reduced with a well designed passage.
-The goal of the project is to allow walleye and other non-jumping species to access high quality spawning and rearing habitat upstream of the dam.
+The risks associated with passage failure or destruction as a result of sedimentation or ice flows are very real, but not likely with a well designed fish passage.
+The goal of the project is to create high quality sturgeon habitat.
 If a fish passage were destroyed or damaged, this goal would be delayed or halted completely.
-Similarly, the limitations associated with operation and maintenance can be detrimental to the ability of the passages to move fish upstream and downstream.
+Similarly, the limitations associated with operation and maintenance can limit the ability of the passages to move fish upstream and downstream around the dams causing a delay in reaching the goal.

-Passing of invasive species or fish diseases upstream or downstream of the dams would result in undesirable impacts not only to the local ecosystem, but could have impacts regionally.
+Passing of invasive species or fish diseases upstream or downstream of the dams can have unwanted and difficult to measure affects.
 If these scenarios were to occur, this would negatively affect the quality of the fish habitat which is contradictory to the goals of the project.